 - Gently fold in Flour with a spatula or large metal spoon until just combined.
 DO NOT over-mix.

-- Spoon the mixture into the loaf tin and smooth the surface. *Note: I spread the middle part thinner and the edges thicker.
+- Spoon the mixture into the loaf tin and smooth the surface. *Note: Spread the middle part thinner and the edges thicker, so that you will have a nice centre crack.

 - Bake in preheated oven for 30 to 35 minutes or until cooked through.
 Stand the cake in the tin for 5 minutes as it is very soft, then turn onto a wire rack to cool.